You know what they say….When life gives you lemons, make lemonade!

 25. Get Rid of Tough Stains on Marble

 You probably think of marble as stone, but it is really petrified calcium (also known as old seashells).
 That explains why it is so porous and easily stained and damaged.
 Those stains can be hard to remove.
 If washing won’t remove a stubborn stain, try this: Cut a lemon in half, dip the exposed flesh into some table salt, and rub it vigorously on the stain.
 But do this only as a last resort; acid can damage marble.
 Rinse well.

 It sure was fun to pick your own berries, but now your fingers are stained with berry juice that won’t come off no matter how much you scrub with soap and water.
 Try washing your hands with undiluted lemon juice, then wait a few minutes and wash with warm, soapy water.
 Repeat until your hands are stain-free.

 27. Soften Dry, Scaly Elbows

 Itchy elbows are bad enough, but they look terrible too.
 For better looking (and feeling) elbows, mix baking soda and lemon juice to make an abrasive paste, then rub it into your elbows for a soothing, smoothing, and exfoliating treatment.
 Rinse your extremities in a mixture of equal parts lemon juice and water, then massage with olive oil and dab dry with a soft cloth.

 Lemon juice with a few teaspoons of hot tea added is the treatment of a sophisticated New York bartender, for those who suffer with hangover headaches–and from headaches due to many other causes.
 He converts his customers to this regime, and weans them away from drug remedies completely.
-Interesting.
-I will try this one tomorrow…Tonight is Saturday night movie night with some ladies.
-You can check it out on my next blog.
-Fun theme.

 29. Chills and Fevers